Willie West

-Willie Tennyson West (born May 1, 1938) is an American former football defensive back.
-He played for nine seasons professionally: for the NFL St. Louis Cardinals; and for the American Football League (AFL)'s Buffalo Bills, Denver Broncos, New York Jets, and Miami Dolphins.
+Willie Tennyson West (born May 1, 1938) is an American former professional football player who was a defensive back in the National Football League (NFL) and American Football League (AFL).
+He played college football for the Oregon Ducks.
+West played for nine seasons professionally: for the NFL's St. Louis Cardinals; and for the AFL's Buffalo Bills, Denver Broncos, New York Jets, and Miami Dolphins.
 He was an AFL All-Star for the Bills in 1963, and for the Dolphins in 1966.

 Early life

 West was born on May 1, 1938, in Lexington, Mississippi.
 West attended San Diego High School, where he was on the football team and a multi-sport star.
 In 1955, San Diego was the California Interscholastic Federation (CIF) football champion.
 West was a 5 ft 10 in (1.78 m) 170 lb (77.1 kg) senior running back on the team.
 He scored two touchdowns in San Diego's 26–14 win over Alhambra High School in the CIF championship game, held at the Aztec Bowl in San Diego before 8,000 people.
 He was selected a first-team Helms All-Southern California All-Star.
 His teammate Deron Johnson, a future Major League Baseball player, was also named a first-team Helms All-Star, at end.
 The 1955 team was considered to be the best high school team in the United States.